fvwmorg/fvwmorg.github.io/Wiki/NewToFvwm/WhyFvwm/index.md

 there are limits as to what fvwm can do, but within its structure, there is a lot of power.

+<i><b>I like fvwm’s approach</b> - no defaults and everything is
+up to the user.
+I can hardly imagine myself using anything else.
+Even with my lame coding style, fvwm meets my needs perfectly.</i>

-# What are fvwm's weaknesses?
+## What are fvwm's weaknesses?

 If fvwm was so great, why isn't everyone using it?
 And though I agree with that, the reality is fvwm requires a lot of effort